akulmizev/Wikipedia_Quality_Estimation/README.md

   -   word_length
   -   english_chars
   -   stupid_filters (runs all of the above in one function)
-- You can also specify whether you want to use the raw version of the wikiepdia, or the filtered one (where text has been filtered on a regex that remove latin chars in non-latin languages, and then further filtered using a language ID model) by:\n
+- You can also specify whether you want to use the raw version of the wikiepdia, or the filtered one (where text has been filtered on a regex that remove latin chars in non-latin languages, and then further filtered using a language ID model) by:

-`python partition.py -l <language> -p <partition> --filtered True/False`\n It is set to `True` by default.
+`python partition.py -l <language> -p <partition> --filtered True/False`

+It is set to `True` by default.

 Running this script will create a `wikis/<language>/` directory where both your high_quality and low_quality partitions will be saved.